doughgle/cryptocracy/README.md

 proxy_key_store_table_name = proxy-key-table-playground
 ```

-Copy the values from the Terraform outputs and create environment variables for each one:
+Copy the values from the Terraform outputs and create environment variables for each one.
+Note that variable names are capitalised and prefixed with `CRYPTOCRACY`.
+Also remember not to put spaces between variable name and value.

 ```bash
 $ export CRYPTOCRACY_OBJECT_STORE_BUCKET_NAME=encrypted-files-playground-cab79872-ccda-4987-8115-d024dd19618d